KarthikeyanDurai24/habit_tracker/Markdown.md

 As a user, I want to update my email and password so that my account remains secure.

 **Example:**
-Account settings section.
+An account settings section for credential updates.

-**Why:**
+**Purpose:**
-Ensures data security.
+Enhances security and user confidence.

 ---

-## Exercise 10: User Stories for Notifications
+## Notification User Stories

-### Daily Reminders
+### Daily Task Reminders
 **User Story:**
-As a user, I want daily reminder notifications so that I don’t forget my tasks.
+As a user, I want to receive daily reminder notifications so that I don’t forget to complete my tasks.

 **Example:**
-A reminder sent at a fixed time.
+A reminder sent at a scheduled time each day.

-**Why:**
+**Purpose:**
-Encourages consistent usage.
+Encourages consistent engagement.

 ---

-### Feature Update Notifications
+### Feature Update Alerts
 **User Story:**
-As a user, I want to be notified about new features so that I can explore them.
+As a user, I want to receive notifications about new features so that I can explore and benefit from them.

 **Example:**
-Notification about new content.
+Alerts about newly added functionality.

-**Why:**
+**Purpose:**
-Increases engagement.
+Increases user engagement.

 ---

-### Disable Promotional Notifications
+### Manage Promotional Notifications
 **User Story:**
-As a user, I want to disable promotional notifications so that I only receive important updates.
+As a user, I want to disable promotional notifications so that I only receive essential updates.

 **Example:**
-Toggle for promotional alerts.
+A toggle to turn off promotional alerts.

-**Why:**
+**Purpose:**
-Builds user trust.
+Builds trust and reduces frustration.

 ---

-### Admin Targeted Notifications
+### Targeted Notifications
 **User Story:**
-As an admin, I want to send notifications to specific user groups so that communication is relevant.
+As an administrator, I want to send notifications to specific user groups so that messages are relevant and effective.

 **Example:**
-Sending course updates to enrolled users.
+Sending updates to users based on activity or preferences.

-**Why:**
+**Purpose:**
-Improves targeted engagement.
+Improves targeted communication and engagement.

 ---